Your new Pressbooks network is now set up. Congratulations!

 Network managers are the contact points between Pressbooks support staff and an institution who has purchased hosting and support through a Pressbooks plan.
 Network managers typically serve as the front line of support of first point of contact for users of their Pressbooks network.
 As a result, network managers are often university support staff with some knowledge of publishing, web design, or open education, like librarians or instructional designers.
 Network managers do not require technical expertise beyond basic familiarity with and comfort using the Pressbooks platform, though it can be helpful for at least one network manager to have have a basic knowledge of HTML and CSS.

 Since you have a Pressbooks network, support for network managers is just an email away.
-As a manager manager, whenever you run into any potential bugs, unexpected behavior, or other support issues, please contact us at the Premium Support email address you received in your Pressbooks onboarding.
+As a network manager, whenever you run into any potential bugs, unexpected behavior, or other support issues, please contact us at the Premium Support email address you received in your Pressbooks onboarding.
 This is your expedited channel to our technical support desk.

 The number of users who can be given the ‘network manager’ role is determined by the type of Pressbooks subscription your institution has purchased.
 To see a current list of users currently designated as network managers, click ‘Network Admin‘ -> ‘Settings‘.
 To request a change to this list, please contact us at the Premium Support email address.